gitUserNameAlex/Weather-tracking-website/README.md

-This site was made with the help of:
+This site was made with the help of such resources as:

 Dark sky(api)
-Dev ed(Developer Edwin)